 Range

-Quiet Lake is 28-km long and the largest of three lakes that form the headwaters of the Big Salmon River system.
+Quiet Lake is 28km long and largest of three lakes that form the headwaters of the Big Salmon River system.

 Looking north from the boat launch ...

-Later, we explored some of the area in the truck and learned the unmaintained recreation site at Nisutlin River would have been a great overnight stop.
+We explored the area in the truck and learned the unmaintained recreation site at Nisutlin River would have been a great overnight stop.
 When we drove by yesterday we chose to not drive in as we did not know if there was a turn around area.
 Apparently this site is a popular spot for kayakers to put in for a week trip down the river to Teslin.

 Quiet Lake Grader Station, a maintenance camp at km 98